 You don’t want to leave the type of water that enters your property to the city’s water and sanitation department, even though the city cleans the water.
 The piping system that transports the water to your property may have contaminants.
 It is always preferable to have your own water treatment system on site.
 Remember that water treatment systems for commercial properties are specifically designed to ensure that over a hundred thousand gallons of water is not only made to taste better or safer to drink, but safer for the building’s plumbing system as well.

-There are a variety of water treatment options available for commercial properties and at Art Plumbing, AC & Electric, we only want the best for our clients.
+There are a variety of water treatment options available for commercial properties and at Art Plumbing, Air Conditioning & Electric, we only want the best for our clients.
 These are a few of available water treatment options.

 Some companies utilize chlorine to ensure that the water is treated and that bacteria stopped in its tracks.
 The problem with this treatment method is that the water now contains elements of chlorine.
 One commercial water treatment solution is to make use of ultra violet light, as UV rays can kill the bacteria in the water without you needing to make use of chlorine.